 The tops news stories from around Guatemala in the past week here.
 Think we missed something or are missing a great news source?
 Let us know!

-In response to widespread outrage, President Molina has ordered the arrest of the nine soldiers who shot and killed eight peaceful protesters last week.
+In response to widespread outrage, who shot and killed eight peaceful protesters last week.
 The soldiers were taken into custody and the president has pledged not to use troops to secure protests in the future.

 Community radio stations continue to struggle for their right to stay on the air after an indigenous run radio station was raided by police, reports Cultural Survival.
 Reporters without Borders also raises concerns about press freedom in Guatemala as two Prensa Libre journalists continue to receive disturbing death threats.